-In order to identify concurrent operating sessions the system 600 (and system 10) stores a flag indicating that a particular user already has an open session with a particular application.
+In order to identify concurrent operating sessions the system 600 (and system 10) stores a flag indicating that a par- 65 ticular user already has an open session with a particular application.
 When a user attempts to connect to a new application, the system 600 checks for the value of the flag.
 If it is set, the system 600 offers the choice to terminate the existing session or create a new one.
 If the user chooses to terminate, the system notifies the running application that it has been terminated.
 If the user chooses to start a new session, the system 600 stores a flag indicating the choice.
 Preferably, the flag includes a timestamp to uniquely identify sessions.
-If the user attempts a connection and there are terminate any one of them.
+If the user attempts a connection and there are multiple active sessions, the user is given the option to terminate any one of them.

-Mirroring the Desktop Application on to a Webtop
+Mirroring the Desktop Application on to a Webtop:

-In accordance with the present invention, a webtop is a password-protected personal repository, e.g., an account on and information commonly used by authorized users of the account.
+In accordance with the present invention, a webtop is a password-protected personal repository, e.g., an account on a web site, for storing links to droplet-enabled applications and information commonly used by authorized users of the account.
 The links include addresses of servers and names of the processes executed thereon in support of the applications and information in the account.

-As a link to a droplet-enabled application and/or information is copied to a client computer 20, e.g., added to the desktop, within a window, or to a menu exhibited on the desktop, then the link may also be copied or "mirrored" to the user's webtop.
+As a link to a droplet-enabled application and/or informadesktop, within a window, or to a menu exhibited on the desktop, then the link may also be copied or "mirrored" to the user's webtop.
 Preferably, the mirroring behavior is under the user's control.
 That is, a user may specify that the mirroring should happen all the time, never happen or that a message should ask the user whether they want to mirror the link to the user's webtop.
 If an option is selected to mirror links to the webtop without any interaction with the user, the information necessary to access the webtop account, i.e., an authorized user's name and password, is encoded within the mirroring process.